Mokkapps/website/src/content/posts/2019-06-02___why-i-switched-from-vscode-to-webstorm/index.md

 VS Code is based on Electron and is powered by HTML & JavaScript.

 WebStorm is developed in Java and it feels in general slower than VS Code.
 I would not say that it is critically slower but the speed difference is noticeable.

+VS Code has a faster startup time but if you are working on a project your IDE or editor is always open and startup time does not play a crucial role.

 ## Accessibility Inspections For HTML